Nevada state law recognizes two forms of defamation:

 - That as a result of the statements, your reputation was damaged.

-To help you better understand defamation laws, our Las Vegas Nevada personal injury lawyers discuss the following, below:
+To help you better understand defamation lawsuits, our Nevada personal injury lawyers discuss the following, below:

-- 1. The difference between defamation, libel and slander
+- 1. What is the difference between defamation, libel and slander in Nevada law?

-- 2. The elements of a defamation case
+- 2. What are the elements of a defamation case?

 - 3. What about my right to free speech?